aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-connect/index.md

 Connect to the Aurora database just like you would to any other MySQL-based database, using a compatible client tool.
 In this lab you will be using the `mysql` command line tool to connect.

-If you are not already connected to the Session Manager workstation command line from previous labs, please connect [following these instructions](/prereqs/connect/).
-Once connected, run the command below, replacing the ==[mysqlClusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
-If you have completed the previous lab, and created the Aurora DB cluster manually, you would find the cluster endpoint on the DB cluster details page in the RDS console.
-If you have skipped that lab and provisioned the DB cluster using the CloudFormation template, you can find the value for the cluster endpoint parameter in the stack outputs.
+Run the command below, replacing the ==[mysqlClusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
+You will find the value for the cluster endpoint parameter in the CloudFormation stack outputs.

 ```shell